sf-wdi-19-20/modules/1.2-ProjectSetup/README.md

 ### Stretch Challenges & Extra Practice

+(if you don't have homebrew installed - install it now with the following terminal command)

+`ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"`

+6. Install "tree" - `$ brew install tree`
+7. Call tree in your `blogtastic` directory.
+Pretty nice . . . : )
+2. In Sublime, add a new folder to `blogtastic` and add two new files to that folder.
 1. In Sublime, change your default spaces to 2

-2. From inside sublime add a new folder to `blogtastic` and add two new files to that folder.
-3. Create a new project from the beginning with the file `index.html`, `README.md`, and a folder called `assets`.
+3. From your Terminal, navigate to your `dev` folder and begin a new project from the beginning by adding a new directory called `stretch` and within that directory add the file `index.html`, `README.md`, and a folder called `assets`.
 4. Inside of assets create the folders `js`, `style`, `images`, `fonts`.
 5. Inside `style` create the file `style.css`, inside `js` create the file `scripts.js`
-6. Go to
+6. In the `<head></head>` tag of `index.html` link to your `scripts.js` and `styles.css` files.
+7. Add a custom style `body { color:red; }` to `styles.css` and a `console.log("Tada!")` to `scripts.js`.
+Did they work?
 5. In Sublime, remove text wrapping
 6. Add the Twitter Bootstrap [basic template](http://getbootstrap.com/getting-started/#template) to `index.html`
 7. Open index.html
 8. Add the Twitter Bootstrap Navbar to `index.html`
+9. Use the Twitter Bootstrap grid classes to make a 3-6-3 grid similar to Quora.com or Facebook.com.
+Put placeholder text in the columns.
 8. [Trygit](https://try.github.io/levels/1/challenges/1)

 ### Resources